Certified randomness in tight space: Discussion and outlook

 \section{Discussion and outlook}

-The focus of this work is on obtaining certification of randomness to the highest standards of security with a compact device.
-Improvements, both theoretical and experimental, can yet allow us to maintain this level of security at higher rates.
-The Miller--Shi protocol is valid for generic nonlocal and contextual games but it is not optimal.
+This work focuses on certifying randomness with a high standard of security and a compact device, as is needed for real-world applications.
+Previous implementations of quantum random number generation on a chip focused on the device-dependent framework~\cite{BHQGbps2021} or did not provide a complete security proof~\cite{WPD2018Multidimensional}, while we report here the first on chip Bell-based randomness generation protocol with a complete security proof.
+Improvements, both theoretical and experimental, would allow us to maintain this level of security at higher rates.

+On the theoretical side, the Miller--Shi protocol is valid for generic nonlocal and contextual games but it is not optimal.
 Recent results on how entropy accumulates \cite{DFR2020Entropy, DF2019Entropy} have been used to obtain optimal rates for randomness expansion with the CHSH game \cite{ARV2019Simple} and better rates for arbitrary nonlocal games \cite{BRC2020Framework}.
 The general framework of \cite{BRC2020Framework} in combination with new techniques for efficiently lower-bounding the conditional von Neumann entropy \cite{BFF2021Device} and with our randomness-versus-signalling tradeoff can lead to order-of-magnitude improvements in min-entropy rates.
 This will require extending the aforementioned results to contextuality scenarios with limited but nonzero signalling.
-On the hardware side, the efficiency of deterministic single photon sources does not have fundamental limits and can be increased while keeping single photon purity high.
-The main limitations are optical losses within the setup and the reconfiguration time of the photonic circuit.
-With accessible technological improvements such as an active demultiplexing step, a photonic chip featuring mechanical \cite{Quack2020} or electro-optic \cite{Janner2009} rather than thermo-optic phase shifters, and more efficient single photon detectors (see Appendix \ref{app:ExpSetup}), we conservatively estimate that this experiment would take about an hour.

-In comparison to recent works outlined in Appendix \ref{app:SoA}, we implement a protocol with a scalable and compact device that anticipates future photonic quantum technologies \cite{FSS2018Photonic,MSB2022Roadmap}, and employ original theoretical methods to address the locality loophole.
-This allows us to harness the power of a quantum dot to generate pure high-rate single photons and to implement the first on-chip Bell-based randomness generation protocol with a complete security proof.
+We could also use a similar setup to certify randomness against classical side information only.
+In that case, biasing the input distribution is useful in two cases: when an output distribution for some choice of inputs contains more randomness than others, and when one aims to do randomness expansion (that's the goal of spot-checking).
+When one wishes to simply generate private randomness, and when the randomness-bounding functions are identical for all input choices because of symmetries of the underlying behaviour, it is more favourable to generate randomness from all inputs.
+However, using a biased input distribution is still beneficial to avoid lengthy recalibration time between each round.
+By implementing a protocol against classical side information on a silicon nitride chip, where thermo-optic phase shifters react faster than in glass, and with an optimised choice of bias for the inputs, we could certify bits against classical side information at a rate of kbits/s after only a few minutes of acquisition.